surma/surma.dev/content/things/portrait-mode.md

   <figcaption>When keeping everything but the sensor size constant, the bokeh circles cover the same fraction of the sensor.</figcaption>
 </figure>

-The bokeh stays the same?
-This goes against everything I found on the internet.
-There must be something else causing the vast majority of articles to claim that smaller sensors do have less background blur.
+That means that no matter the scenario, that you will be able to take the same picture with any sensor size, as long as you keep angle of view and lens diameter constant.
+But this somewhat goes against everything I found on the internet, where the vast majority of articles claim that smaller sensors have less background blur.

 The culprits are $f$-Numbers.